brunokoga/pathfinder-markdown/prd_markdown/bestiary3/marsupial.md

 **Treasure** none

 These strange-looking animals have long pointy ears and pronounced muzzles, and their strong legs carry them about in amazing leaps.
-Like all marsupials, kangaroos give birth to live young (âjoeysâ) that are relatively undeveloped at birth and completely helpless, and must remain within a protective pouch on the mother's belly for months before safely emerging.
+Like all marsupials, kangaroos give birth to live young (“joeys”) that are relatively undeveloped at birth and completely helpless, and must remain within a protective pouch on the mother's belly for months before safely emerging.

 While not particularly dangerous, a kangaroo is more than capable of defending itself if cornered or when forced to protect its young, striking out at foes with a powerful kick capable of knocking unwary antagonists off their feet.